 Australia Introduces Landmark Privacy Law to Tackle Digital Challenges

-Australia is taking a significant step forward in enhancing the privacy rights of its citizens with the introduction of the Privacy and Other Legislation Amendment Bill 2024.
-This legislation, championed by Attorney-General Mark Dreyfus, reflects the Albanese Government’s ongoing commitment to bringing privacy laws into the digital age and addressing modern threats like data breaches and online harassment, particularly doxxing.
+Australia is making a major move to strengthen citizens’ privacy rights with the Privacy and Other Legislation Amendment Bill 2024.
+Championed by Attorney-General Mark Dreyfus, the bill reflects the Albanese Government’s ongoing commitment to modernize the nation’s data protection framework and address new digital-age threats, including data breaches and online harassment such as doxxing.

 One of the central components of the bill is the introduction of a new statutory tort to address serious invasions of privacy.
 This provision will allow individuals to take legal action if they feel their privacy has been seriously violated.
 The bill also outlines the development of a Children’s Online Privacy Code, a critical measure to protect children from harmful online practices.
 The government has allocated $3 million over the next three years to the Office of the Australian Information Commissioner (OAIC) to develop this code.